 Like nuts, seeds are also full of protein and healthy fats so are a great option for people who have a nut allergy.
 If you have a sensitivity to nuts, try a handful of pumpkin or flax seeds instead.

-If you are a female looking to lift weights then adding more protein in your diet is a fantastic way to help you achieve the results you’re after.
+If you are a female looking to lift weights then adding more protein to your diet is a fantastic way to help you achieve the results you’re after.